siuusunn/ga-project-2/README.md

 ```

-I used the `map` function and pass the names to the PokedexCard component to generate a new endpoint to fetch data for all the individual cards:
+So I used the `map` function and pass the names to the PokedexCard component to generate a new endpoint to fetch data for all the individual cards:

 ```useEffect(() => {
 axios